jdevfullstack-tutorials/blinking-led-arduino/README.md

 voltage, it will light up and if there is none, there will be none.

-`delay` is the command for temporarily delay a program, just like a pause.
-If prior to this, an LED is light up, it will pause for a certain amount of time with the initial status of the LED.
+`delay` is the command for temporarily delaying a program, just like a pause.
+If prior to this, an LED is turned on, it will pause for a certain amount of time with the initial status of the LED.
 It's in terms of milliseconds, because for computers, they work in terms of milli or nanoseconds.
-For example, they can accomplish 1000 digital task in just 1 second.
+For example, they can accomplish 1000 digital tasks in just 1 second.
 For high-powered servers, it's more than that.
 For advanced programmers, this is very critical: it can be used for multi-tasking, that 1 second